*Written by Liette Tousignant, Co-Founder of UTR Decorating.

 This is one of those rituals that I love to do in the Fall and helps me plan various decorating projects for the winter.
 I love filling a white metal bucket with pine cones and using it as a centerpiece for the picnic table.
 It’s a good use of pinecones since they fall right on the beach.

 Tip: Fill the bottom of the bucket with rocks to keep it in place even on windy days.

 In the walkout basement, I have some pine cones displayed in a metal tray on a vintage trunk.
 The whole look says Nature, which is perfect for the space, as it’s surrounded by beautiful large windows with lake views.

 Here, I filled a very large wicker basket with pinecones, it looks great centered on the table, adds texture and a rustic touch to the room.

-I also use pinecones to make Christmas ornaments, as place card holders on table settings, and I often give them as gifts.
-I love their natural beauty, their simplicity and how quickly they transform a space from summer to Fall with minimal effort and cost.
+I love the natural beauty of pinecones, their simplicity and how quickly they transform a space from summer to Fall with minimal effort and cost.